 Until then, Hagens had planned on a career in medicine, but her introduction to public health inspired her to consider health care from a new perspective.
 She changed her major from biology and earned a bachelor’s degree in public health.
-This summer, she’ll receive a master of public health (M.P.H.) degree as a member of the inaugural cohort of the accelerated B.S./M.P.H. program at the David B. Falk College of Sport and Human Dynamics.
+This summer, she received a master of public health (M.P.H.) degree as a member of the inaugural cohort of the accelerated B.S./M.P.H. program at the David B. Falk College of Sport and Human Dynamics.
 “When I came to the public health program, I was embraced with open arms—and it really feels like I have a family in Falk,” says the Bowie, Maryland, native.
 “What I’ve enjoyed the most about the program is that we were given a lot of opportunities to put what we learned into practice.”

 The experiences that Hagens mined proved highly influential.
 She gained valuable insights on global health, health disparities, policy differences and how vital access is to quality health care.
-This fall, she’ll enroll in the health law program at the University of Maryland Carey School of Law.
+This fall, she’s enrolled in the health law program at the University of Maryland Carey School of Law.
 “I want to be the person who can change these policies and provide more health equity around the world,” she says.
 “That’s my ultimate goal.”

 The Orange Attraction